 How much does camp cost, and how do the discounts work?

-The cost of Camp varies from camp to camp.
+The cost of camp varies depending on the type of camp session the camper will be signed up for.
 All prices are listed on this website and in our summer camp brochures.
 The cost of camp includes everything: food, programming, group picture, snacks, t-shirt, picture; your camper will not need any money at camp.

 How do I register my camper for camp?

 You can register your camper through this website, by calling us at (706) 820-1163, or by mailing in the registration form located in our summer camp brochures and on this website.
 Once your camper is registered, you will receive an email with your payment confirmation, a health form your camper will need to bring completed with them to camp, and a Parent Guide of what to bring and other details for your camper’s week.

 What do I need to send with my camper to overnight camp?

 Upon registering your camper, you will receive an email with a detailed document of what to bring to camp, what not to bring, and all other logistics for your camper’s week.
 The most important items your camper will need to bring with them are: a day pack or bag of some kind, water bottle, rain jacket, swimsuit, a Bible, pillow and bedding (either a sleeping bag or twin sheets and a blanket), swim and shower towels, toiletries, plenty of shirts, pants, and undergarments for the week, sunscreen, sturdy shoes and water shoes (they must have backs), and clothes and shoes that can get muddy if your camper chooses to go caving.
 If you are unable to send any of the above items with your campers, Camp Lookout can provide them with prior notice.
 A full packing list can be found here.